ECouzens/caffe/docs/intel_caffe_optimizations.rst

 Change the batchsize in prototxt files.
 With some system configurations, higher batchsize will lead to better results.

 The current implementation uses OpenMP threads.
 By default, the number of OpenMP threads is set to be equal to the number of CPU cores.
-Each one thread is bound to a single core to achieve best performance results.
+Each thread is bound to a single core to achieve best performance results.
 However, it is possible to use your own configuration by providing the right configuration through the OpenMP environmental variables like ``KMP_AFFINITY``, ``OMP_NUM_THREADS`` or ``GOMP_CPU_AFFINITY``.
 For single-node systems based on the Intel Xeon Phi™ product family, we recommend using ``OMP_NUM_THREADS = numer_of_cores-2``.

 Additional topologies
 ---------------------